 Admitted students have several options to raise their math placement before the fall semester in order to start in their desired pre-engineering program, instead of the CEAS Exploratory Program.

 ALEKS Math Placement

-The STEP Program is sponsoring a pilot program for mathematics placement called ALEKS.
-This placement test allows us to better access the student's mathematics skills and provide remediation option if needed.
+The STEP Program offers a mathematics placement exam called ALEKS.
+This placement test allows us to better access the student's mathematics skills and provides remediation options if needed.
 Participation is voluntary and there is no cost to the student.

 There will be NO disadvantage to math placement for students who wish to participate.
 If your SAT/ACT score places you different from what your proctored ALEKS exam score suggests, you may choose the placement for which you feel most prepared.

 Students who want to change their current math placement using ALEKS must follow the steps outlined in the link below.
 Students should use the ALEKS mathematics software to identify and improve weaknesses in their knowledge and improve familiarity of concepts and skills before retaking a proctored exam.